Work in prison

 Minors cannot work on public holidays.

-Rates of pay are brought to the attention of incarcerated persons by means of a notice.
+Rates of pay are disclosed to those incarcerated by means of a notice.

-The monthly remuneration is calculated on the basis of the duration of work set out in the prison employment contract.
+The monthly remuneration is calculated on the basis of the working time fixed in the prison employment contract.

 In the case of part-time work, the remuneration must be proportional to that of an inmate who has the same qualification and who works full-time with the same employer.